SysKitTeam/docs-spconsultant/how-to/best-practices/personalize-best-practices-reports.md

 ---
-title: Personalize Best Practices Reports
-description: >-
-  This article describes how to create custom best practices reports in SPDocKit Consultant.
+description: This article describes how to create custom best practices reports in SPDocKit Consultant.
-author: Tomislav Sirovec
-date: 25/6/2018
 ---

 # Personalize Best Practices Reports